plotly/plotly.py-docs/notebooks/templates.md

 Note that because we built the template with a list of 3 scatter trace graph objects (one each for the diamond, square, and circle symbols), the forth scatter trace in the figure cycles around and takes on the defaults specified in the first template trace (The diamond symbol).

-### Theming array properties
+### Theming object tuple properties
-Some properties in the figure hierarchy are specified as arrays of objects.
+Some properties in the figure hierarchy are specified as tuples of objects.
 For example, the text annotations for a graph object figure are stored as a tuple of `go.layout.Annotation` objects in the `annotations` property of the figure's layout.

-To use a template to configure the default properties of all of the elements in an object array property (e.g. `layout.annotations`), use the `*defaults`  property in the template that corresponds to the array property (e.g. `layout.template.layout.annotationdefaults`).
-The `*defaults` template property should be set to a single graph object that matches the type of the elements of the corresponding array.
-The properties of this `*defaults` object in the template will be applied to all elements of the object array in the figure that the template is applied to.
+To use a template to configure the default properties of all of the elements in an object tuple property (e.g. `layout.annotations`), use the `*defaults`  property in the template that corresponds to the tuple property (e.g. `layout.template.layout.annotationdefaults`).
+The `*defaults` template property should be set to a single graph object that matches the type of the elements of the corresponding tuple.
+The properties of this `*defaults` object in the template will be applied to all elements of the object tuple in the figure that the template is applied to.

 Here is an example that creates a template that specifies the default annotation text color, and then constructs a figure that uses this template.